simonhearne/webperfninja/_posts/2017-03-30-analytics-lie.markdown

 Anyway, so you've changed your sampling rate and got 100% of your pageviews sending site speed data.
 The average page load time is seven seconds, seems pretty slow.
 Bounce rate is just touching 50%, that seems pretty bad too.
 It's scary to think about, but your bounce rate is likely *much* higher than 50%.
 Bounces are sessions which have only one pageview, they don't count sessions which have less than one pageview... bear with me.

-A recent [study by Google](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) showed, by comparing DoubleClick ad clicks and Google Analytics pageviews, that 53% of ad clicks never result in a pageview when the page has a load time of over three seconds.
-Your analytics shows you that your mobile page load time is eight seconds, so how many users with the intention of loading your site *never* result in a pageview?
+A recent [study by Google](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) showed, by comparing DoubleClick ad clicks and Google Analytics pageviews, that 53% of mobile ad clicks never result in a pageview, when the page has a load time of three seconds or more.
+Your analytics shows you that your mobile page load time is eight seconds, how many users who click on a link to your site *never* result in a pageview?

 <figure align="center">
 <img style="max-width:80%;"  class="resp" data-width="80" data-src="https://webperf.ninja/uploads/ga_cancelled.png"/>
 <figcaption>GA beacons cancelled when user navigates away during page load.</figcaption>
 </figure>

 These non-pageviews are *phantom bounces*.
-They don't appear anywhere in your analytics, but they could be a significant proportion of your traffic driven by marketing campaigns.
-What's worse, your marketing budget will be spent on traffic which may never reach your landing pages.
+They don't appear anywhere in your analytics, but they could be a significant proportion of your traffic.
+What's worse, your marketing budget is being spent on traffic which may never reach your landing pages.

+## Device representation

 Most of my clients base their device testing strategy on their analytics.
 I vividly remember a story I was told by an employee at a large UK retailer: when first joining the mobile team as a contract resource she questioned why there was no testing on the first generation iPad.
 She was told that their analytics showed no traffic from such an old device (three years after it was launched) so there was no need to test.
 The sceptical contractor got our her very-much-still-working first-gen iPad and loaded the homepage.
 Safari crashed.